nf-core/cutandrun/docs/output.md

 </details>

-By default, the pipeline uses [picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates) to *mark* the duplicate reads identified amongst the alignments to allow you to guage the overall level of duplication in your samples.
+By default, the pipeline uses [picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates) to *mark* the duplicate reads identified amongst the alignments to allow you to gauge the overall level of duplication in your samples.
 If your data includes IgG controls, these will additionally be deduplicated.
 You can skip this step via the `--skip_markduplicates` parameter.
 By default, this is the final processing step for the target BAM files and will appear in `aligner/bowtie2/`.
 However, if `--skip_markduplicates true` is set, this step will be skipped.

 ![MultiQC - Picard MarkDuplicates metrics plot](images/mqc_picard_markduplicates.png)